 Urumau Reserve is located on the prominent lava flow ridge that borders Lyttelton township to the east.
 This walk utilises a section of the Crater Rim to connect Godley Head to Urumau Reserve.

 Godley Head is a fantastic starting point for the Head to Head Walkway.
-On a clear day this exposed headland offers views across the harbour to Banks Peninsula.
-The WWII coastal defense battery site was built in 1939, and is ranked in the top ten New Zealand coastal defense heritage sites.
+On a clear day, this exposed headland offers views across the harbour to Banks Peninsula.
+The WWII coastal defence battery site was built in 1939 and is ranked in the top ten New Zealand coastal defence heritage sites.

 The Tunnel Track, some buildings and the gun emplacements are closed due to damage from the earthquakes in 2010 and 2011.
 Allow 20 minutes here to explore the buildings that remain open.
 Check the Department of Conservation website(external link) for status updates.